-Open University BSC in Computing or MSC in Computer Science (Conversion)Watch
+Open University BSC in Computing or MSC in Computer Science (Conversion)Watch this thread

 Here's his situation: He made unity 3d games for a while and knows C# very well.
 He's purely self-thought, although he possess some coursera.org certificates.
 He has a unpopular self-published game under his belt.

 In terms of employability what would benefit him more?
 He already has a BA in a humanities discipline.